-Phil’s practice is rooted in a lifelong commitment to working with the natural and built environment by brining together communities and organisations from all walks of life to take practical action.
+Phil is an Eco Artist whose practice is rooted in a lifelong commitment to working with the natural and built environment by brining together communities and organisations from all walks of life to take practical action.
 Using print, lens-based media, installation and scientific evidence, he works to foreground the assault both on our natural life support systems – trees, climate, ecosystems – and on the other-than-human who share this precious planet with us.

 He builds his creative practice on a 35 year career as a social entrepreneur in local environmental regeneration during which he established and built a number of not for profit organisations including Keep Britain Tidy, Groundwork, the Mersey Basin Trust, the National Centre for Business and Ecology and the Community Technical Aid Centre in Manchester.